 Returns on cash and short-term fixed interest are below inflation even though market expectations of inflation over the next ten years are low (2.37% p.a. in the USA).
 Negative real returns on cash and fixed

 interest persist due to a global excess of savings seeking low volatility assets, exacerbated by the actions of central banks buying large quantities of government bonds.
+A significant portfolio weighting to cash and

 fixed interest will therefore make it more difficult to achieve a positive real return on a portfolio for some years to come.